Reading Time: est. 14 minutes

 Values clarification is a structured process for identifying your core values, prioritizing them, and checking whether how you actually spend your time and energy reflects what genuinely matters to you.
-Research shows that value clarity predicts wellbeing consistently over time — and that values misalignment is one of the most reliable predictors of burnout and career dissatisfaction.
+Studies in counselling psychology find that value clarity predicts wellbeing consistently over time.
+Values misalignment is one of the most reliable predictors of burnout and career dissatisfaction.
 The process draws from Acceptance and Commitment Therapy (ACT) and cognitive behavioral therapy, but you don’t need a therapist to do it.

 Contents:

 There’s a particular kind of hollow feeling that’s hard to name.
-I’ve heard it described hundreds of times — and felt it myself.
+I’ve heard it described hundreds of times.
+I’ve felt it myself.
 You got the promotion.
 Or the salary.
 Or the role that looked good on paper.
 And then you sat with it— and felt nothing.
 Or worse, you felt relief followed almost immediately by a kind of dread.
 Like you’d checked the box but the box wasn’t really yours.

 If you feel lost without a clear sense of purpose, or if you keep saying yes to work that drains you and can’t figure out why, that hollow feeling is information.
 And values clarification is one of the best tools we have for reading it.

-What follows is an explanation of what values clarification actually is, why it matters (the research is striking), and how to do it — with a practical step-by-step process you can use today.
+What follows is an explanation of what values clarification actually is, why it matters (the research is striking), and how to do it.
+You get a practical step-by-step process you can use today.

 Here’s what that looks like in practice.
 Someone spends a decade chasing financial security, grinding through roles they don’t love, telling themselves it’ll be worth it once they’re safe enough.
 And then one day they realize: that relentless anxiety about money?
 It was their parents’ fear, not their own deepest priority.
 The security they were chasing was never really theirs to want.

 ACT research describes this directly: values confusion often comes from adopting others’ values rather than developing authentic ones.
-It’s not a failure of character.
 It’s just what happens when nobody ever asks you to examine the difference.

 Some common inherited values worth questioning:

-• Stability — often borrowed from anxiety, not genuine desire
+- Stability often borrowed from anxiety rather than real desire

-The most common mistake in values clarification is mistaking inherited values for authentic ones — clarifying what you think you should value instead of what genuinely brings you energy.
+The most common mistake in values clarification is mistaking inherited values for authentic ones.
+You end up clarifying what you think you should value instead of what genuinely brings you energy.

 The question worth sitting with: Whose voice am I hearing when I tell myself what I should want?

-This is why values clarification matters— not as a self-improvement exercise, but as a way of getting back to something true.
+This is why values clarification matters.
+It’s a way of getting back to something true, more than a self-improvement exercise.

 Values clarity predicts wellbeing.
-Not as a platitude— as a measurable finding.
+That’s a measurable finding, not a platitude.
 A 2025 multi-study paper published in Counselling Psychology Quarterly found that value clarity at baseline predicted wellbeing outcomes at both one and two months later, with effect sizes (r² = .37) that held even after controlling for baseline wellbeing.

 “Value clarity at baseline was a strong predictor of well-being both one and two months later.” — Counselling Psychology Quarterly, 2025

-But here’s what I love about that finding — it’s not just that feeling clear about your values is pleasant.
-Values clarity functions as a stabilizing force — something that shapes how you make decisions, respond to setbacks, and evaluate your own life.
+But here’s what I love about that finding.
+Feeling clear about your values does more than feel pleasant.
+Values clarity functions as a stabilizing force, shaping how you make decisions, respond to setbacks, and evaluate your own life.
 Without it, you’re navigating without a compass.

 The connection to burnout is equally direct.
-Veage, Ciarrochi et al. (2015), in a study of mental health practitioners, found that congruence between personal values and work-related values predicted both wellbeing and a sense of accomplishment— and that value incongruence predicted burnout.
-Christina Maslach’s burnout research, cited by the National Career Development Association, identifies values misalignment — the gap between personal values and workplace values — as a distinct burnout risk factor, separate from workload.
+Veage, Ciarrochi et al. (2015), in a study of mental health practitioners, found that congruence between personal values and work-related values predicted both wellbeing and a sense of accomplishment.
+Value incongruence, meanwhile, predicted burnout.
+Christina Maslach’s burnout research, cited by the National Career Development Association, identifies values misalignment (the gap between personal values and workplace values) as a distinct burnout risk factor, separate from workload.

-If you’re reading this because you’re exhausted — not just restless, but genuinely depleted — that research matters.
-What you’re feeling isn’t just stress.
-It may be misalignment.
+If you’re reading this because you’re exhausted, depleted rather than merely restless, that research matters.
+What you’re feeling may be misalignment, more than ordinary stress.

 A 2024 RCT published in Frontiers in Psychology with 476 participants tested a values activation intervention.
 Participants who chose a valued life area, affirmed its importance, and executed one specific action within a week showed enhanced self-insight, a greater sense of coherence, and decreased symptoms of psychological distress.
 One action.
 One week.
 The effects were measurable.